base-org/web/apps/base-docs/docs/building-with-base/guides/building-with-base-and-foundry/introduction.md

 In order to work with Base, you need to configure a couple of settings in the configuration `foundry.toml` file.

-The first thing is the solidity version.
+The first thing is the Solidity version.

 :::caution